blopker/djdt-flamegraph/README.rst

 -----
 * ``ValueError at /: signal only works in main thread``: Flame graphs can only be generated in a single threaded server.
 * Flame graphs are disabled by default.
 You'll have to enable it by clicking the checkbox next to it in the Debug Toolbar.
+* Probably won't work on Windows.

 Development
 -----------
 This panel comes with an example Django app to test with.
+Just run ``make example`` and the server should start running.